MuhammadRidwan01/bus-booking-app/docs/booking-edge-function-deployment.md

 1. Check function logs in Supabase Dashboard
 2. Verify all secrets are set correctly
 3. Test with curl to isolate frontend issues
-4. Check Wablas API status
+4. Check Fonnte API status
 5. Review error messages in logs

 ## Related Documentation